 2020 Winter, APBI 496 Placements

 A new one-month 6 credit practicum (Jan or Feb 2020) opportunity working with sanctuary bears and elephants at Wildlife SOS near Agra, India is now accepting applications.
-The application is attached here.
+Apply here.